nixpig/anocir/README.md

 > [!CAUTION]
 >
 > Some features may require `sudo` and make changes to your system.
->
-> Given this is an experimental project, take appropriate precautions.
+Take appropriate precautions.

 ### 🐋 Docker